rajatsachann/natwest-web-application/README.md

-# Natwest Forecasting Application
+# Natwest Forecasting Application - Task

 ## Overview
-The **Natwest Forecasting Application** is an Angular 19-based web application that provides real-time weather forecasts for different locations.
+This task is an Angular based web application that provides real-time weather forecasts for different locations.
 Users can search for a city and view detailed weather insights, including temperature, humidity, wind speed, and future predictions.

 ## Features